prepare/ChromiumFX/Readme.md

 This is a summary of the most important changes and those relevant to embedders (API changes etc.).

+### Version 3.2526.3 ###
+- The CEF client callback events with automatic UI thread invocation were deprecated.
+In some callbacks, CEF expects the callback arguments to be accessed exclusively from the thread performing the callback so the automatic Control.Invoke caused some problems.
+See also issue #48.
+Embedding applications have to manually invoke in order to access UI elements from within a CEF client callback.
+- Expose the remote OnV8ContextCreated event handler in the ChromiumWebBrowser control.

 ### Version 3.2526.2 ###
 - Update to cef version 3.2526.1366 with API changes.
 Older CEF binaries won't work with this version.
 - In the course of update, the CfxDragOperationsMask enumeration was changed and a bug was fixed which caused a wrong conversion of CfxDragOperationsMask.Every.